The Eucalyptus Problem

 The Precarious Restoration Of the Lost Nature

 Scientific research, which includes much time and labour for environmental restoration, demands massive protection projects to offer the young plants the replacement for the lost biotope and its vital natural protective properties.
 Hence, restoring a lost biotope is complicated and requires much work to recreate a reliable substitute for the missing shielding armour of the primaeval forest.
-Therefore, due to the absence of the essential protective functions of mother trees and other plants, enormous efforts are required to recreate these guardian functions for the tender indigenous seedlings, which otherwise do not survive the very exposed ground.
-Thus, this environmental restoration process includes a complex rebuild of habitat and ecology that was previously prehistorically self-evident as a crucial basis for the survival of all higher life forms.
+Therefore, due to the absence of the essential protective functions of mother trees and other plants, enormous efforts are required to recreate these guardian functions for the tender Indigenous seedlings, which otherwise do not survive the very exposed ground.
+Thus, this environmental restoration process may include complex technological support for habitat and ecology that was previously, in prehistory, self-evident by Nature's strength itself as a crucial basis for the survival of all higher life forms.

 Trees, Shrubs, Flowers and Herbs